WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config14 is made for stable release 5.14.X EOL
 - mywsl-config15 is made for stable release 5.15.X
 - mywsl-config16 is made for stable release 5.16.X EOL
-- myswl-config17 is made for stable release 5.17.X
+- myswl-config17 is made for stable release 5.17.X EOL
-- myswl-config17 is made for stable release 5.18.X
+- myswl-config18 is made for stable release 5.18.X
-- mywsl-configrc is made for release candidate (latest 5.18.Xrc) [work in progress]
+- mywsl-configrc is made for release candidate (latest 5.19.Xrc)
 - mywsl-configlt is made for longterm release 5.10.X